Music for your growing baby

 Doctors say that the sound from earphones will be very loud by the time it reaches baby in your belly, which is something you want to avoid.

-You can attend the occasional loud concert while you are pregnant or sit in a loud movie theater once in a while.
-But regular exposure to high volume noises is something nearly all professionals warn against.
+You can attend the occasional concert while you are pregnant or sit in a loud movie theater once in a while.
+But regular exposure to high-volume noises is something nearly all professionals warn against.
+Avoid very loud concerts after 18 weeks.

 All the warnings aside, sing, dance, and enjoy your musical pregnancy — your baby will enjoy it, too!